-Selected as one of the locations for the recent film, “The Da Vinci Code” (based on the bestselling book by Dan Brown), Rosslyn Chapel (near Edinburgh, Scotland) has all the presence and mystery that perhaps encouraged its choice for the role.
+Selected as one of the locations for the film, “The Da Vinci Code” (based on the bestselling book by Dan Brown), Rosslyn Chapel (near Edinburgh, Scotland) has all the presence and mystery that perhaps encouraged its choice for the role.

-The original intention of the creator was for a cruciform Church with a tower at the centre to be built.
-However, the design and form of the building that we see today is much developed from William St. Clair’s initial intent.
+The original intention of the creator was to build a cruciform Church with a tower at the centre.
+However, the design and form of the building that we see today is much developed from William St. Clair’s initial plans.
 His progress was slow; attention to detail and striving for perfection took precedence over speed, which left the Chapel with only the east walls, the walls for the choir and the foundations for the nave finished by the time of his death in 1484.
 It was documented, in 1700 by Father Richard Augustine Hay, that Sir William inspected hundreds of images all modelled in wood for each carving, before making a final decision on the design and allowing masons to carve in stone.
 So it’s not surprising advancement was slow.
 Sir William was buried beneath the unfinished choir, which was completed and roofed shortly afterwards by his son, and then building ceased.
 The Chapel remained as a family place of worship for the St. Clair’s through most of the 1500’s.

 And it is the intricate carvings, and the mysteries and symbolism behind them that fascinate people about Rosslyn Chapel, particularly the famous “Apprentice Pillar”.
 It is so called because, allegedly, a stone mason was handed drawings for the pillar by William St. Clair and then departed for Italy to study the drawings and the original piece the ideas had come from.
 Meanwhile, it was an apprentice who produced the extraordinary pillar we see today.
 Consumed with envy when he returned to find his own apprentice had excelled himself, the mason apparently murdered the apprentice with his mallet!
 There are now two carvings depicting this event, the carving of the Apprentice’s head even has a scar where the mallet would have struck.